elleinadseer/w2-portfolio/README.md

 I recieved feedback on my first project after I began this one to utilise .gitignore to get rid of the .DS-store file and to use "w1" at the end of the repo name instead of the beginning so I'll put that into practice next challenge.

-Advice
-1. Use a .gitignore in future repo’s, “type in “.DS_store” and that’ll prevent those files from appearing in your repo.
-2. Use “w1” at the end of the repo name.

 ## Usage

 Aesthetic design was not a priority for me in the creation of this project and I attempted to emulate the example image of the project instructions to simplify the matter of aesthetic choices.